Error estimates of semi-discrete and fully discrete finite element methods for the Cahn-Hilliard-Cook equation: Introduction

 Finally, we add some comments on a few closely relevant works.
-A finite difference scheme is examined in \cite{cardon2000implicit} for the problem \eqref{eq:abstract-SCHE} and convergence (with rates) in probability was established.
-The authors of \cite{hutzenthaler2014perturbation} used a general perturbation results and exponential integrability properties of the exact and numerical solutions to prove strong convergence rates for the spatial spectral Galerkin approximation (no time discretizaton) in one spatial dimension.
-In \cite{kovacs2014erratum, larsson2011finite,furihata2018strong}, strong convergence of finite element methods for \eqref{eq:abstract-SCHE} was proved, but with no rate obtained.
-The analysis in \cite{kovacs2014erratum, larsson2011finite,furihata2018strong} is based on proving a priori moment bounds with large exponents and in higher order norms using energy arguments and bootstrapping followed by a pathwise Gronwall argument in the mild solution setting.
-Before submitting the present manuscript to arXiv in late December of 2018, we were aware of an interesting preprint \cite{cui2018strong} submitted to arXiv in mid-December of 2018.
-There strong convergence rates of a fully discrete scheme are obtained, done by a spatial spectral Galerkin method and a temporal accelerated implicit Euler method for the stochastic Cahn-Hilliard equation.
-To the best of our knowledge, strong convergence rates of finite element methods for the CHC equation are missing in the existing literature.
+A finite difference scheme was examined in \cite{cardon2000implicit} for the problem \eqref{eq:abstract-SCHE} and convergence in probability was established with rates.
+Hutzenthaler and Jentzen \cite{hutzenthaler2014perturbation} used a general perturbation theory and exponential integrability properties of the exact and numerical solutions to prove strong convergence rates for the spatial spectral Galerkin approximation (no time discretizaton) in one spatial dimension.
+In \cite{larsson2011finite,furihata2018strong}, strong convergence of finite element methods for \eqref{eq:abstract-SCHE} was proved, but with no rate obtained.
+The analysis in \cite{larsson2011finite,furihata2018strong} is based on proving a priori moment bounds with large exponents and in higher order norms using energy arguments and bootstrapping followed by a pathwise Gronwall argument in the mild solution setting.
+Before submitting the early version of the present work to arXiv in late December of 2018, we were also aware of an interesting preprint \cite{cui2018strong} submitted to arXiv in mid-December of 2018.
+There strong convergence rates of a fully discrete scheme are obtained, done by a spatial spectral Galerkin method and a temporal accelerated implicit Euler method for the CHC equations.
+To the best of our knowledge, strong convergence rates of finite element methods for the CHC equations are missing in the existing literature and this article fills the left gap.

 The outline of this paper is as follows.
-In the next section, some preliminaries are collected and well-posedness of the considered problem is elaborated.
+In the next section, some preliminaries are collected and certain assumptions are made to ensure well-posedness of the considered problem.
 Section 3 is devoted to the uniform moment bounds of the semi-discrete finite element approximation.
 Based on the uniform moment bounds obtained in section 3, we derive the error estimates for the semi-discrete problem in section 4.
 Section 5 focuses on the uniform moment bounds of the fully discrete approximations and section 6 provides error estimates of the backward Euler-finite element full discretization.
+In section \ref{sect:numerical-section}, numerical examples are provided to confirm the previous findings.